-The unilaterally 6-OHDA lesioned rat, the most popular and best validated model of PD (Duty et al., 2011; Schwarting et al., 1996), was used to assess the ability of AT-403 and AT-390 to improve parkinsonian-like motor deficits.
-Unilateral lesion of dopaminergic neurons was induced under isoflurane anaesthesia as previously described (Marti et al., 2005).
-Eight micrograms of 6-OHDA freebase (dissolved in 0.9% saline solution containing 0.02% ascorbic acid) were stereotaxically injected in the medial forebrain bundle according to following coordinates from bregma: antero-posterior= -4.4 mm, medio-lateral= -1.2, dorso-ventral=-7.8 mm below dura (Paxinos et al., 1986).
-Animals were pre-treated with antibiotics (SynuloxTM, 50 μ L/Kg, i.p.).
+The unilaterally 6-OHDA lesioned rat (here referred to as hemi-lesioned) is the most popular and best validated animal model of Parkinson's disease (Schwarting and Huston, 1996; Duty and Jenner, 2011) and was used in our experiments to assess the ability of AT-403 and AT-390 to improve Parkinsonian-like motor deficits.
+Unilateral lesion of dopaminergic neurons was carried out under isoflurane anaesthesia as previously described (Marti et al., 2005).
+The neurotoxin 6-OHDA (8μg free base, dissolved in 0.9% saline solution containing 0.02% ascorbic acid) was stereotaxically injected in the medial forebrain bundle according to the following coordinates from bregma: antero-posterior = -4.4 mm, mediolateral = -1.2 mm, dorso-ventral = -7.8 mm below dura (Paxinos and Watson, 1986).
+Animals were pretreated with antibiotics (Synulox[TM], 50 μL·kg-1, i.p.).
 The wound was sutured and infiltrated with 2% lidocaine solution (EsteveTM).
-In order to select rats that were successfully hemilesioned, two weeks after 6-OHDA injection, rats were injected with a test dose of D-amphetamine (5 mg kg-1, i.p., dissolved in saline), and those performing >7 turns per minute in the direction ipsilateral to the lesion were enrolled in the study.
-In fact, this behaviour has been associated with >95% loss of striatal dopaminergic terminals (Marti et al., 2007) and extracellular dopaminergic levels (Marti et al., 2002).
+In order to select rats that were successfully hemi-lesioned, 2weeks after 6-OHDA injection, rats were injected with a test dose of d-amphetamine (5 mg kg^{-1} , i.p., dissolved in saline), and those performing >7 turns a minute in the direction ipsilateral to the lesion were enrolled in the study.
+This behaviour has been associated with >95% loss of striatal dopaminergic terminals (Marti et al., 2007) and extracellular dopaminergic levels (Marti et al., 2002).